 There are three categories for taxes and investments: taxable, tax-deferred, and tax-free.

-- A taxable account might include stocks, bonds, or mutual funds that you purchase outside a retirement plan (a non-qualified account); you can be taxed on income received as they grow as well as on any profits made once the investments are sold.
+- A taxable account might include stocks, bonds, or mutual funds that you purchase outside a retirement plan (a nonqualified account); you can be taxed on income received as the account grows, as well as on any profits made once the investments are sold.

 - Tax-deferred, also known as qualified accounts, include 401(k), SEP, or SIMPLE accounts and grow tax-free in their savings years, but withdrawals are taxed.

-- Tax-free accounts such as Roth IRAs; these accounts are funded with after-tax dollars, grow tax-free, and distributions are typically tax-free for retirement-age individuals with no required minimum distribution like traditional IRAs.
-Younger individuals are able to take distributions in certain situations without penalty.
+- Tax-free accounts, such as Roth IRAs, are funded with after-tax dollars, grow tax-free, and distributions are typically tax-free for retirement-age individuals.
+Unlike traditional IRAs, they have no required minimum distribution.
+Younger individuals can take distributions in certain situations without penalty.

 Having too much of your nest egg in the tax-deferred basket, such as a work-sponsored 401(k) and a traditional IRA, may increase your tax burden in retirement.
 To maximize the amount of money you get to keep vs. what you owe Uncle Sam, consider spreading your retirement nest egg across a variety of tax treatments.